VamsiChand/Case-Study/README.md

-# Case-Study of a marketing data of a Europe banking institution
+# Case-Study of marketing data of a Europe banking institution